rahj0/ReLeMeshCpp/README.md

 # ReLeMesh C++ Interface Project
 This project is created to support my [ReLeMesh project](https://gitlab.com/rasmushjort8/relemesh).
+The target for this project is a shared lib, which can be used in the original python project.
+The hope is to speed up the training of the neural networks, which was slowed down significantly by the python implementation of the environment.
-The project is written with c++17.
+The project is written in c++17.

 ### Prerequisites